 Patent assertion and licensing activity between productive companies can have more impact on a business than “the troll problem”.
 At this conference we will analyze the “why” and “how” of patent cross-licensing.
 Experienced licensing experts will discuss the key issues that arise in drafting a cross-license and various ways to resolve them.

-BCLT and The George Washington University Law School held the second annual Privacy Law Scholars Conference (PLSC) on June 4-5, 2009.
 The PLSC aims to assemble a wide array of privacy law scholars and practitioners from around the world to discuss current issues and foster greater connections between academia and practice.
-It will bring together privacy law scholars, privacy scholars from other disciplines (economics, philosophy, political science, computer science), and practitioners (industry, legal, advocacy, and government).
 Our goal is to enhance ties within the privacy law community and to facilitate dialogue between the different parts of that community (academy, government, industry, and public interest).

 Wells Fargo Room, Haas School of Business, UC Berkeley